telerik/winforms-docs/styling-and-appearance/using-default-themes.md

 ---
 title: Using Themes
-page_title: Using default themes  | UI for WinForms Documentation
+page_title: Using default themes
-description: Using default themes
+description: All themes that come with Telerik UI for WinForms are available as standalone components, apart from the control's assemblies.
 slug: winforms/themes/using-default-themes
 tags: using,default,themes,
 published: True